Nature and people first

 Pumped Storage Hydropower Technology

-Pumped storage hydropower (PSH) technology is a type of utility-scale battery invented over 100 years ago to store electricity.
-The International Hydropower Association says PSH represents 94% of all energy storage solutions deployed globally .
-The United States Federal Energy Regulatory Commission (FERC) has authorized 24 PSH projects currently in operation with a capacity of over 16 GW .
-The technology is ideal for storing renewable energy and is the low-cost technology to store electricity for 10 hours or more when the sun doesn’t shine or when the wind doesn’t blow.
+Pumped storage hydropower (PSH) technology is a type of utility-scale clean energy storage (battery) invented over 100 years ago to store electricity.
+The International Hydropower Association says PSH represents 94% of all energy storage solutions deployed globally.
+43 PSH sites have been in operation in the USA since the 1970’s and 1980’s with a capacity of over 19 GW.
+The technology is ideal for storing renewable energy and is the low-cost and clean technology to store electricity for 10 hours or more when the sun doesn’t shine or when the wind doesn’t blow.

-The infrastructure consists of two reservoirs that can hold water separated by natural elevation change.
+The infrastructure consists of two clean water reservoirs that can hold water separated by natural elevation change.
 The Chilchinbeto Pumped Storage Hydropower Project has about 1,500 feet of elevation change with one reservoir on Black Mesa and the other reservoir at the base of Black Mesa.
 The reservoirs are connected by a pipe, also referred to as a tunnel or penstock.
-When electricity is stored - typically in Arizona when the sun shines and electricity is cheap - water is pumped from the reservoir at the base of the mesa to the reservoir at the top of the mesa.
-When electricity is needed, the PSH operates as a hydroelectric facility: water flows down the pipe, through a generator producing electricity, and then to the lower reservoir.
+When electricity is stored - typically in Arizona when the sun shines and electricity is more affordable - water is pumped from the reservoir at the base of the mesa to the reservoir at the top of the mesa.
+When electricity is needed, the PSH operates as a hydroelectric facility: water flows down the pipe from the upper reservoir, through a generator producing electricity, and then to the lower reservoir.

 Overall